SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 | 1        | pending         | 2024-01-01 |
 | 2        | pending         | 2024-01-02 |

 In the previous orders table, there are `SHIPPING_STATUS` and `UPDATED_AT` fields that are overwritten as the order is processed.
 When the status changes, the order goes from "pending" to "shipped", and the date is updated.
-That same record now looks like:
+That same record now looks like the following:

 Table 2